zzhangjii/learning-library/workshops/goldengate/LabGuide200.md

 	- Our source data configuration for 11g Database (schema euro)
 	- Uses OGG (not GGCS) with Classic Extract

 - Open a terminal window and start a SOCKS5 Proxy Tunnel.
 This will encrypt data and send it through an SSH Tunnel.
 First open the lab folder on the desktop.
+Note that you get an autentication error if you did NOT do step six in lab 100, which SSH's into GGCS.
+The first time you SSH into GGCS (or any Linux server) a file called known_hosts is created in the /home/oracle/.ssh directory and the GGCS key is put in that file.
+For this proxy step the file and entry must first exist (from step six, lab 100).

 	![](images/200/i10.png)